softwarecreations/esc-get-matching-files-array-async/README.md

 The problems with glob are (as of 2025-08-15)

 * 6 Dependencies
-* 475KiB of code.
+* 475KiB package size.
 What the actual fuck?
 * Slow in some situations
 * Hard to audit and trust
 * Over-complicated